Get

 Can Indoor Cats Get Frito Feet?

 As mentioned, dogs are more prone to Frito feet because they usually spend more time outdoors than cats, getting dirty and wet feet.
-Outdoor kitties may be more prone to feet that smell like corn chips, but they can occur in indoor cats, too, particularly those that suffer with stress related skin conditions or allergies.
+Outdoor kitties may be more prone to feet that smell like corn chips, but they can occur in indoor cats, too, particularly those that suffer from stress-related skin conditions or allergies.

 Bacteria grow best in warm, damp environments, and houses are often quite toasty.